IrinaAdeniyi/FunTime-Celebrations/README.md

 18. Once I finalised the manual checks, I used tools like HTML and CSS validators, as well as the Lighthouse feature in Chrome DevTools.
 The lighthouse tool higlighted some issues that were resolved to the best of my ability.

-19. Finally the README file was updated.
+19. Finally the README file was updated - this was also updated throughout the development process.

 ## 📂 Project Structure
 - **assets/**: Contains the static files for the website.